-We’re one of the nation’s largest electrical supply distribution networks, with nearly 600 locations across the United States.
+We’re one of the nation’s largest electrical supply distribution networks, with over 600 locations across the United States.
 We distribute just about every piece of equipment that keeps your lights on, your energy flowing and your lifestyle comfortable.
 Our products – and opportunity – are all around you.

 Fifty-seven percent of all U.S. homes were built before 1980, and total U.S. Housing Starts have averaged almost 1.5 million units annually since 1959.
 We supply just about every piece of residential electrical equipment to power American lifestyles.